Dr. Takle’s No stitch, No injection, Cataract Surgery

 In most cases, your vision should being returning to normal quickly.
 However, the healing process will take several weeks, and your need for eye glasses will continue to change as your eye heals.
 You are allowed to resume most normal activities the day of surgery.
 You can watch television, read, sew and generally continue your normal lifestyle.

 Your Care After Surgery

-We take pride in taking care of our own patients and will be seeing you one day, one week, and one month after your surgery.
+We take pride in taking care of our own patients throughout the Griffin and greater Georgia areas.
+Our team of professional cataract surgeons will be seeing you one day, one week, and one month after your surgery.
 Since your family doctor doesn’t do eye surgery we usually feel it is in the best interest of the patient that the surgeon who operated on you to see you after your surgery.
 We have a network of optometrists who sometimes send their patients in for cataract consultation and in those situations we send you back to your optometrist for continuity of care and possible fitting of glasses if necessary.
 If you have been referred to us by your family doctor, Dr. Takle and your optometrist (O.D.) will be working closely together as a team to provide you with total eye care services.

 Cost and Payment

 Outpatient cataract surgery at the Spalding Regional Outpatient Center is not only state-of-the-art, but also the safest, most cost-efficient method of restoring your vision.
 The restoration of vision is our first concern.
 If you need cataract surgery, we will not delay, postpone or cancel your surgery because of inadequate finances.
 Cataract surgery is covered by Medicare, Medicaid and most insurance companies.
 Our office will file all insurance claims for you.
 Our staff will be happy to answer any questions you may have regarding financial information.